auth0-signals/apilityio-disposable-email-domains/README.md

-# Apility.io - Disposable Email Addresses list
+# Auth0 Signals / Apility.io - Disposable Email Addresses list

 ## What is a Disposable Email Address